 - The size of blood vessels—they can tighten and shrink the pathway for blood

 - Thickened walls of blood vessels—damaged or inflamed blood vessels can make it hard for blood to flow through

 - Blockages in blood vessels—such as blood clots

-- Lung tissue damage—can decrease number of blood vessels
+- Lung tissue damage—can decrease the number of blood vessels

 - Health problems that affect blood thickness